-Oregon Law students in the Protective Order Clinic represent victims whose abusers are contesting their petitions for restraining orders or stalking orders.
-These orders allow clients to obtain no-contact orders for themselves and their children, custody of the parties’ children with provisions to ensure their safety during parenting time (if any) with the abuser, exclusive use of the residence, and emergency support.
+Law students in the Protective Order Clinic represent survivors in restraining orders or stalking orders.
+These orders allow clients to obtain no-contact orders for themselves and their children, custody of their children with provisions to ensure safe parenting time (if any) with the abuser, exclusive use of the residence, and emergency financial assistance.

 This full-time externship is available in the summer, fall, and spring semesters.
 It requires a student to live in Klamath Falls.
 Students learn about a rural legal practice while working with Klamath Falls Legal Aid.
 The focus is on all types of legal matters that affect low-income survivors of domestic violence.
 A student receives 6 credits for participating in this externship.